AI-In-Games/PDDL-Parser/README.md

 ## Unity Compatibility

 Targets .NET Standard 2.1, compatible with Unity 2021.2 and later.
-The Unity distribution includes pre-generated parser files, so no ANTLR dependency is needed at runtime.
+The Unity package includes pre-generated parser files and the ANTLR runtime DLL (self-contained, no additional downloads needed).

 ## License